 - Waves on the Rock – This little restaurant serves the freshest and tastiest seafood that you can ever hope to find.
 It is tucked away and slightly difficult to find, but recommended by anyone who knows about it.
 There are even rooms for rent above the restaurant for those that want to hang out in the area for a few days.

-- Visit Rethymnon – Located in the northwest part of Crete, this city is most famous for its spectacular, 11 km long beach and the Venetian fortress.
-After you have had your fill of beach days, heading over to the fortress makes for an engaging afternoon.
+- Visit Rethymnon – Located in the northwest part of Crete, this city is most famous for its spectacular, 11-km long beach and the Venetian fortress.
+After you have had your fill of beach days, head over to the fortress for an engaging afternoon.
 It is the largest Venetian castle ever built.

 Other Destinations in Greece